Skip to main content

 • Start with a full charge.
 Efficiency is better on a full charge.

-• The motor draws the most power when first starting out.
+• The motor draws the most power when first starting.
 Take it easy.
 Roll on the throttle slowly and pedal in a lower gear to help the bike get going.

 • Back off the power when cruising.
 The slower you go, the farther you go.
 Wind resistance has a huge impact.